SUSE/qe-sap-deployment/docs/secure_storage_account.md

 ## How to consume with Ansible

-The old playbook used to take a single variable which was a list of blob urls.
-The new version of the playbook will take four variables:
+The playbook will take four variables:

 * az_storage_account_name: string
 * az_container_name:       string